-Glass Buttons (n=318).
-Glass buttons are primarily opaque white, commonly called milk glass (n=269), with few examples of other colored glass, including black (n=27), blue (n=7), green (n=5), brown (n=5), grayish brown (n=2), tan (n=1), clear (n=1), and unidentified (n=1) (Figure 3-70).
-Most of the milk glass buttons have two or four holes for attachments (Figure 3-69a-g).
-They were very common fasteners for underwear during the mid-to-late nineteenth century.
+Glass Buttons (n = 319).
+Glass buttons are primarily opaque white, commonly called milk glass (n = 269), with a few examples of other colored glass, including black (n = 27), blue (n = 7), green (n = 5), brown (n = 5), gravish brown (n = 2), tan (n = 1), clear (n = 1), and unidentified (n = 2) (Figure 3-70).
+Most of the milk glass buttons have two or four holes for attachment (Figure 3-70a-g).
+They were very common fasteners for underwear during the mid to late nineteenth century.
 Some milk glass buttons have ridged designs on the button face.
 Several milk glass buttons have painted or printed designs, indicating they were used for outer clothing.
 These include designs in brown, blue, green, and yellow, with seven buttons painted dark red.
 A few examples of milk glass are domed buttons with attached metal eyes (Figure 3-70h).
+Black glass buttons with two or four holes were also common (Figure 3-70i).

-The other colored glass buttons are more decorative fasteners for outer clothing.
-These have either holes for attachment or are square, round, or domed pieces of glass with attached metal eyes.
+The other colored glass buttons are decorative fasteners for outer clothing.
+These either have holes for attachment or are square, round, or domed pieces of glass with attached metal eyes.
 A few have faceted button faces or other patterns.
-One black glass button depicts a stylized chicken, two black glass buttons has rope-like patterns, and two others have floral designs (Figure 3-70j-m).
+One black glass button depicts a stylized chicken, two black glass buttons have rope-like patterns, and two others have floral designs (Figure 3-70j-m).
 One clear glass button has a swirled pattern on the face and back (Figure 3-70n).